The most important aspect of making a sale is also a major weakness of every salesperson. Asking questions.

 If your most important customer called right now, how would you get the message?

 If your long distance charges were 30% higher than they should be, how would you know?All make the buyer think and respond in terms of his own interests, and answer in terms of the seller.
 WOW!

 Here’s a series: Let’s say I train sales teams (hey, what a coincidence, I do).
 Here’s a series of questions designed to make my prospect think about himself, and answer in terms of me.
 (Answers are not given here, and can sometimes play a part in question order, but you’ll get the process.)

 It’s not just asking questions, it’s asking the right questions.
 A sale is made or lost based on the questions you ask.
-If you aren’t making all the sales, you want to start by evaluating the specific wording of the questions you’re asking.
+If you aren’t making all the sales you want — start by evaluating the specific wording of the questions you’re asking.
 Your answers are in your questions.

 Questions unlock sales.
 Uh, any questions?

-17 Unstoppable (examples of) Power Questions.
+Free GitBit… 17 unstoppable (examples of) power questions.
 Just what you need to start your collection.
-Go to www.gitomer.com, click Access GitBit, register if you’re a first time user and enter the word “Power Question” in the search box.
+Go to www.gitomer.com — register if you’re a first time user — and enter the words POWER QUESTION in the GitBit box.

 Jeffrey Gitomer, author of The Sales Bible, and Customer Satisfaction is Worthless, Customer Loyalty is Priceless.
 President of Charlotte-based Buy Gitomer, he gives seminars, runs annual sales meetings, and conducts internet training programs on selling and customer service at www.trainone.com.
 He can be reached at 704/333-1112 or e-mail to email@example.com